SciML/DiffEqNoiseProcess.jl/docs/src/abstract_noise_processes.md

 allow the user to easily define their own colored noise to use in simulations.

-The `NoiseWrapper` allows one to wrap a `NoiseProcess` from a previous simulation to re-use it in a new simulation in a way that follows the same stochastic trajectory (even if different points are hit, for example solving with a smaller `dt`) in a distributionally-exact manner.
-It is demonstrated how the `NoiseWrapper` can be used to wrap the `NoiseProcess` of one SDE/RODE solution in order to re-use the same noise process in another simulation.
+The `NoiseWrapper` allows one to wrap a `NoiseProcess` from a previous simulation to reuse it in a new simulation in a way that follows the same stochastic trajectory (even if different points are hit, for example by solving with a smaller `dt`) in a distributionally-exact manner.
+It is demonstrated how the `NoiseWrapper` can be used to wrap the `NoiseProcess` of one SDE/RODE solution to reuse the same noise process in another simulation.

 The `VirtualBrownianTree` allows one to trade speed for O(1) memory usage.
 Instead of storing Brownian motion increments, the `VirtualBrownianTree` samples